Debagarh district: Geography

 The soil groups of this district are mainly Sandy, loamy soil and Red soil.

 Economy

 In 2006 the Ministry of Panchayati Raj named Debagarh one of the country's 250 most backward districts (out of a total of 640).
-It is one of the 19 districts in Odisha have been receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+It is one of the 19 districts in Odisha receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 As it is an industry less district the people depend solely upon agriculture.
 It is a part of the Red Corridor.

 Tourism

 The government has undertaken a number of efforts to support tourism in the district, based on its natural environment and cultural heritage.
 There are a number of tourists places listed on the official district website.